Analyst house Gartner has released the latest iteration of its annual identity and access management as a service (IDaaS) Magic Quadrant (MQ) report.

 In the 2016 MQ for IDaaS, Gartner evaluates the strengths and weaknesses of 14 vendors that it considers most significant in the IDaaS market, and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 Gartner does not endorse any vendor, product, or service depicted in its research publications.

-At Solutions Review, We read the 30-page report, available in full here, and pulled a few of what we considered the most important takeaways and key changes since the 2015 edition.
+At Solutions Review, We read the 30-page report and pulled a few of what we considered the most important takeaways and key changes since the 2015 edition.

 What is IDaaS?

 Before jumping into the big changes in this iteration of the report, we should probably clarify exactly what Gartner analysts mean when they talk about Identity and Access Management as a Service, or IDaaS.